ABC’s of Personal Loans

 In general, an offer is something that is presented by one party to another in the hopes that the second party will accept the offer.
 When you request funding from Uprova.com, Uprova will review your request and, if you meet underwriting requirement and other standards, provide you with an offer for a loan.
 You may accept this offer, but you are not obligated to do so.

 Qualification usually refers to the standards that a borrower must meet to obtain a loan from a lender.
-These can vary from lender to lender, but typically include an age requirement (usually the borrower must be 18 years of age or older), a requirement that the borrower is employed or can show proof of income, U.S. citizenship, a working phone number, and a bank account.
+These can vary from lender to lender, but typically include an age requirement (usually the borrower must be 18 years of age or older), a requirement that the borrower is employed or can show proof of income, U.S. citizenship, a working phone number, a bank account, and a minimum credit score.

 A secured loan is one that requires some kind of valuable asset, known as collateral, as a condition of borrowing.
 Examples of a secured loan include car loans and mortgages.
 Personal loans are often unsecured loans.